AspectFX/OMORI-JS/README.md

 Best wishes to everyone!
-(THIS JS REMAKE WAS MADE WITH RPGMAKER MV)
+(THIS JS REMAKE WAS MADE WITH RPGMAKER VX ACE)